chrishunt11/Basketball-Analytics/README.md

 ### Business Problem:

+Business Challenge:

-The main objective for NBA teams is to win as many games as possible, but the challenge is figuring out the most efficient way possible.
-Since the game is constantly changing, the most efficient way to win has varied over the years.
-Should teams shoot more 3's?
-Should they shoot as many shots as possible regardless if they are good shots or not?
-Figuring out the answer to these questions is what I am trying to solve.
+The primary objective of NBA teams is to optimize their performance by winning as many games as possible.
+However, navigating the constantly evolving game landscape poses a challenge in determining the most efficient approach.
+Decisions like increasing 3-point attempts or prioritizing shot quality are pivotal in achieving success.
+This project aims to address these questions to enhance team performance.

+Data Source:

 ### Data Source: